jeffwidman/bitbucket-issue-migration/README.md

 This is a small script that will migrate Bitbucket issues to a GitHub project.

 It will import issues (and close them as needed) and their comments.
+Repositories can be public or private, owned by individuals or organizations.
 Labels are supported.

 ## Before running: